 First, you will need to track or manually enter the workout, then, hovering your mouse over the red man, you will see an option to match the workout.
 It says "Attach Workout", simply check off the option and click save.
-It is only possible to match a workout to today's planned workout or to past planned workouts (only workouts planned for the past 3 days).
+It is only possible to match a workout to today's planned workout or to past planned workouts (only workouts planned for the past 3 days and/or only workouts from the current week).
 In case you would like to attach the workout to another date, you can change the date of the actual workout and then match it to the training plan.

 To create a training plan for a half marathon, the minimum requirement is that you currently run 10 km/~6 miles per week.

 To create a training plan for a marathon, the minimum requirement is that you currently run at least 20 km/~13 miles per week.

 If you currently run less than the distances mentioned above but still want to train for a marathon or a half marathon, we suggest that you start with a training plan for a shorter distance.
 By doing so, you will be able to increase your weekly mileage, which will allow you to create a training plan for a marathon or a half marathon later.